 Previous studies have demonstrated that myocardial fibrosis by LGE conveys significant prognostic implications in regards to symptoms and cardiovascular events.
 This study observed a markedly rapid increase in the prevalence and mass of myocardial fibrosis over a mean follow-up of only 2 years.
 A large majority of individuals demonstrated significant progression of fibrosis over this time, suggesting that a single MRI study may be inadequate to provide optimal risk assessment.
 Future studies are needed to determine whether changes in the prevalence and extent of fibrosis over time are a useful marker for patient risk.

-Clinical Topics: Arrhythmias and Clinical EP, Congenital Heart Disease and Pediatric Cardiology, Heart Failure and Cardiomyopathies, Noninvasive Imaging, SCD/Ventricular Arrhythmias, Congenital Heart Disease, CHD & Pediatrics and Arrhythmias, CHD & Pediatrics and Imaging, CHD & Pediatrics and Prevention, CHD & Pediatrics and Quality Improvement, Acute Heart Failure, Magnetic Resonance Imaging
+Clinical Topics: Arrhythmias and Clinical EP, Congenital Heart Disease and Pediatric Cardiology, Heart Failure and Cardiomyopathies, Noninvasive Imaging, SCD/Ventricular Arrhythmias, Congenital Heart Disease, CHD and Pediatrics and Arrhythmias, CHD and Pediatrics and Imaging, CHD and Pediatrics and Prevention, CHD and Pediatrics and Quality Improvement, Acute Heart Failure, Magnetic Resonance Imaging

 Keywords: Heart Diseases, Prevalence, Follow-Up Studies, Heart Defects, Congenital, Cardiomyopathy, Hypertrophic, Gadolinium, Heart Failure, Risk Assessment, Magnetic Resonance Spectroscopy, Fibrosis, Magnetic Resonance Imaging, Death, Sudden, Cardiac